 TEACHED Vol. I

-TEACHED Volume I is three short films about the some of the most challenging and pressing issues in American education today.
-This compilation—the first in a planned series—is intended to provoke thoughtful discussion and motivate change around long-standing race and income-based inequities in American public schools.
+TEACHED Volume I is comprised of the first three short films of the TEACHED series: The Path to Prison, The Blame Game: Teachers Speak Out and Unchartered Territory.
+Each of these short films addresses topical issues around the American education system, especially those affecting urban youth.
+They are intended to help communities break through polarized education debates, provoke thoughtful discussion and motivate change around long-standing race and income-based inequities in our public schools.

 TEACHED Volume I includes: